-The Tamra Maew was likely created in the mid-14th century, and describes many different cat breeds, some of which were considered lucky and some that were thought to be unlucky.
-The white Khao Manee was one of the cats believed to bring good luck and fortune to those around it.
-Odd-eyed Khao Manee (one blue and one green or one blue and one gold) are considered especially lucky.
+According to the Tamra Maew, some cats were considered lucky while others were thought to bring ill-fortune.
+The khao manee was one of the cats believed to bestow good luck to those around it.
+Odd-eyed khao manees were considered especially lucky.
 Due to the inclusion of illustrations and physical details of cats, some believe that the Tamra Maew may have been an early book of breed standards, which are the written descriptions of the ideal cat of a given breed.

 Khao Manee Cat Care

-Khao Manee is a very playful cat that loves climbing and exploring.
-Give your Khao Manee places to climb and perch like cat trees or towers, and provide plenty fun toys like feather wands, balls with bells, fuzzy mice and puzzle toys.
-Khao Manee are reported to enjoy playing fetch.
+The khao manee is a very playful cat that loves climbing and exploring.
+Give your khao manee places to climb and perch like cat trees or towers, and provide plenty of fun toys like feather wands, balls with bells, fuzzy mice, and puzzle toys.
+Khao manees are reported to enjoy playing fetch.

 Common Health Problems

-The Khao Manee cat is generally considered to be healthy, with few known genetic health conditions affecting the breed.
-All-white cats like the Khao Manee are sometimes prone to deafness, which can be unilateral (deafness in just one ear) or bilateral (deafness in both ears).
+The khao manee cat is generally considered to be healthy, with few known genetic health conditions affecting the breed.
+However, all-white cats like the khao manee are sometimes prone to deafness, which can be unilateral (deafness in just one ear) or bilateral (deafness in both ears).

-The Khao Manee are medium-sized cats with a slender build.
-They are white cats with large perky ears.
-As their nickname notes, they usually have jewel-colored eyes, such as blue, gold, or green.
-Odd-eyed Khao Manee will have one of each, which is thought to be lucky.
+Its coat is short, smooth, fine, and slightly "open" with a sparse to moderate undercoat.
+And, as its nickname notes, it usually has jewel-colored eyes, such as blue, gold, or green.
+Odd-eyed khao manees will have one of each, which is thought to be lucky.

 Diet and Nutrition

-Feed your Khao Manee cat measured meals at regular times (kittens usually need three to four meals a day, but adults generally eat twice a day—morning and evening).
+Feed your khao manee measured meals at regular times (kittens usually need three to four meals a day, but adults generally eat twice a day—morning and evening).
 Scheduled mealtimes help to prevent unwanted weight gain, which can happen if you leave food out all the time (called free feeding).
-Cats that are overweight or obese can develop weight-related health issues, such as diabetes, heart disease, and arthritis.
-Talk to your veterinarian or breeder for advice about the best type of food to feed your Khao Manee cat.

 Where to Adopt or Buy a Khao Manee Cat

-The Khao Manee is a curious, friendly breed that is great for families with kids and other pets.
-They are medium-sized, slightly built white cats that love to explore and will do well in an active house with many toys and owners that have the time to entertain them.
-Khao Manee have a long history and are one of the earliest breeds recorded; the breed is mentioned in the Tamra Maew, an ancient recording of cat breeds.
+The khao manee is a curious, friendly breed that is great for families with kids and other pets.
+These cats are small and delicately built, but they love to explore and interact with people, so they enjoy an active house with many toys and owners (kids included) that have the time to entertain them.
+In between play sessions, khao manees are happy to cuddle up on laps for naps.

 Friendly and affectionate